Abel Still Speaks, But Are We Listening?

 “By faith Abel offered unto God a more excellent sacrifice than Cain, through which he had witness borne to him that he was righteous, God bearing witness in respect of his gifts: and through it he being dead yet speaks” (Heb.
 11:4).

-The verb rendered “speaks” [“speaketh” — older versions] is a present tense, active voice form, thus suggesting that, in some sense, Abel’s influence, and the lessons associated with him, are reverberating across the centuries of biblical history — even to our own day.
+The verb rendered “speaks” [“speaketh” — older versions] is a present tense, active voice form.
+It suggests that, in some sense, Abel’s influence and the lessons associated with him are reverberating across the centuries of biblical history — even to our own day.

 In order to get a more complete picture, it will be helpful to combine the Old Testament information regarding Eve’s second child, with the quotation introduced above.

 “And the man knew [i.e., was intimate with] Eve his wife; and she conceived, and gave birth to Cain, and said, I have gotten a man with the help of Jehovah.
 And again she gave birth to his brother Abel.
 And Abel was a keeper of sheep, but Cain was a tiller of the ground.
 And in process of time it came to pass that Cain brought of the fruit of the ground an offering unto Jehovah.
 And Abel, he also brought of the firstlings of his flock and of the fat thereof.
 And Jehovah had respect unto Abel and to his offering: but unto Cain and to his offering he did not have respect.
 And Cain was very angry, and his countenance [expression on his face] fell.
 And Jehovah said unto Cain, Why are you angry?
 And why is your countenance fallen?
 If you do well, shall it not be lifted up?
 And if you do not do well, sin is crouching at the door: and it will desire you, but you must rule over it.
 And Cain told Abel his brother.
 And it came to pass, when they were in the field, that Cain rose up against Abel his brother, and killed him” (Gen. 4:1-8).